nystudio107/seomatic/DOCS.md

 You can disable this feature by setting `displaySeoMetrics` to `false` in the `config.php`, should you wish to not have it displayed.

+SEOmetrics during Live Preview only works if System Status is set to "on".

 ## Craft Commerce Product Microdata

 ![Screenshot](resources/screenshots/seomatic04.png)